YOSEMITE IS OPEN. Click here for more TRAVEL ALERTS and information.

 Alas, with a long drive we had to skip the long brunch and focus on breakfast.
 I order the “Special.”
 Two strips of bacon and two pancakes topped with two eggs.
 As the food came out, my jaw dropped.
 The eggs weren’t on the side but rather ON the pancakes.
 As they say, when in Rome… and boy was I surprised.
 The eggs ON the pancakes created a savory and sweet concoction I didn’t expect.
 Sipping on our coffee, we stared out onto the calm and beautiful waters.

-Bass Lake CaliforniaWith a deep inhale I sighed.
+Bass Lake CaliforniaWith a deep inhale, I sighed.
 If only we had more time.
-As we explored and sampled some of the main resorts surrounding Bass Lake, we’ve come to realize we didn’t set aside enough time.
-This isn’t just a place to get a break from the heat, but a hidden gem that only residents and a select few know about.
+As we explored and sampled some of the top resorts surrounding Bass Lake, we’ve come to realize we didn’t set aside enough time.
+This isn’t just a place to get a break from the heat but a hidden gem that only residents and a select few know about.

-Alongside all these fantastic tongue watering excursions, our eyes drift upwards to the mountains.
-Within these peaks lies a trail network filled with amazing mountain biking goodness.
+Alongside all these fantastic, tongue-watering excursions, our eyes drift upwards to the mountains.
+Within these peaks lies a trail network filled with fantastic mountain biking goodness.
 And on the waters, we need to try our hand at kayaking.

-The fun truly doesn’t stop on, near, or above Bass Lake.
+The fun doesn’t stop on, near, or above Bass Lake.
 It’s a place filled with deep history.
 A hotbed of resorts with their own character and charm.
 And the cherry on top?
-Fantastic food at each place we explored.
-When we speak the words, “I’d rather be on the lake”, we mean Bass Lake.
+There was fantastic food at each place we explored.
+When we say, "I’d rather be on the lake,” we mean Bass Lake.

 ______________________________________________________________________________________